Available Psychology Scholarship Opportunities

 Deadline

-Nova Southeastern University College of Psychology is now accepting nominations/applications for the Alfred Seller’s Memorial Endowment Fund.
-This scholarship is available to outstanding College of Psychology clinical psychology students who demonstrate financial need as determined by the Office of Enrollment and Student Services of Nova Southeastern University.
+Nova Southeastern University’s College of Psychology is now accepting nominations/applications for the Alfred Seller’s Memorial Endowment Fund.
+This scholarship is available to academically strong clinical psychology students who demonstrate financial need as determined by the Free Application for Federal Student Aid (FAFSA).

 Students in good standing are eligible for nomination by a College of Psychology administrator or faculty member.
-Students may make application independently.
+Students may apply independently.
 The dollar amount of this scholarship varies and is payable in the form of a tuition waiver.

 Background